-Building on THe strength of the human-animal bond
+leveraging THe strength of the human-animal bond

-In 2020, I decided to merge my two decades of experience in child mental health research and the design and delivery of evidence-based care ~ with my passion for and appreciation of the strength of the human-animal bond.
-In the Fall of 2020, I started coursework toward my master's degree in social work at Cleveland State University and was also recently accepted into the University of Tennessee Veterinary Social Work certificate program, a unique certification for professionals who work at the intersection of human and animal relationships.
-I am looking forward to working with my colleagues in the veterinary social work space to improve child and family well-being!
+In 2020, I decided to merge my two decades of experience in children's mental health research and the design and delivery of evidence-based care with my passion for and appreciation of the strength of the human-animal bond.
+I am currently working on my master's degree in social work at Cleveland State University and was also recently accepted into the University of Tennessee Veterinary Social Work certificate program, a unique certification for professionals who work at the intersection of human and animal relationships.
+I am looking forward to working with my colleagues in the veterinary social work space, and leveraging the power of the human-animal bond to improve children's mental health and well-being!

 Some of my favorite furry family friends ......